sklprogs/LanguageTricks/README.md

 - **Try**

 	> *I couldn't sleep, so I **tried drinking** warm milk.*
-	(this was one possible way to achieve what I wanted)
+	(This was one possible way to achieve what I wanted)

 	> *I **tried to** sleep, but the music was too loud.*
-	(this is what I wanted to achieve, but it was difficult, and maybe I didn't succeed)
+	(This is what I wanted to achieve, but it was difficult, and maybe I didn't succeed)

 - **Need**